Kurento/kurento/test/readme.md

 ## Creation

-A basic pipeline reading a video from its URL and stream it over HTTP without any filters.
+Basic pipeline reading a video from its URL and stream it over HTTP

 ### Assertions